vuejs/apollo/packages/docs/src/guide-composable/query.md

 </script>
 ```

-You can use `useQuery` in your `setup` option by passing it a GraphQL document as the first parameter and retrieve the query `result`:
+You can use `useQuery` in your `setup` option and pass it a GraphQL document as the first parameter.
+Then retrieve the query `result`:

 ```vue{3,7-16}
 <script>